knative/docs/docs/install/Knative-with-OpenShift.md

 ![KSO Install Screen](images/knative_serving_operator_screen.png)

-4. On the **Create the Operator Subscription** screen, create a new subscription by cliking on the **Subscribe** button.
+4. On the **Create the Operator Subscription** screen, create a new subscription by clicking on the **Subscribe** button.
 This will install the Knative Serving Operator in the project `openshift-operators` and Knative Serving in the `knative-serving` project.

 ![KSO Namespaces Default](images/knative_serving_namespaces_default.png)